Caller ID spoofing: Service providers

 Some spoofing services work similarly to a prepaid calling card.
 Customers pay in advance for a personal identification number (PIN).
 Customers dial the number given to them by the company, their PIN, the destination number and the number they wish to appear as the caller ID.
 The call is bridged or transferred and arrives with the spoofed number chosen by the caller—thus tricking the called party.

 Many providers also provide a Web-based interface or a mobile application where a user creates an account, logs in and supplies a source number, destination number, and the bogus caller ID information to be displayed.
 The server then places a call to each of the two endpoint numbers and bridges the calls together.

 Some providers offer the ability to record calls, change the voice and send text messages.

 Orange box

-Another method of spoofing is that of emulating the Bell 202 FSK signal.
+Another method of spoofing is that of emulating the FSK signal.
 This method, informally called orange boxing, uses software that generates the audio signal which is then coupled to the telephone line during the call.
 The object is to deceive the called party into thinking that there is an incoming call waiting call from the spoofed number, when in fact there is no new incoming call.
 This technique often also involves an accomplice who may provide a secondary voice to complete the illusion of a call-waiting call.
 Because the orange box cannot truly spoof an incoming caller ID prior to answering and relies to a certain extent on the guile of the caller, it is considered as much a social engineering technique as a technical hack.

-Other methods include switch access to the Signaling System 7 network and social engineering telephone company operators, who place calls for you from the desired phone number.